September (Alt yrs Found./Advanced)

-UFV's two-year Master of Social Work (MSW) equips you with the advanced practice knowledge and skills you need to move into a leadership role.
-The five-semester, two-year program is comprised of 30 credits and includes a 450-hour practicum.
-The MSW program is offered every two years.
+UFV's two-year Advanced Master of Social Work (MSW) equips you with the advanced practice knowledge and skills you need to move into a leadership role.
+The Advanced MSW program involves five-semesters, 30 credits and includes a required 450-hour practicum.
+The Advanced MSW program is offered every two years in even years.

 UFV's Master of Social Work program builds on the success of UFV's Bachelor of Social Work program, and draws on the expertise of the School’s experienced and diverse faculty members.
 Strong relationships and consultation with community agencies in the Fraser Valley and Lower Mainland enhance the delivery of the MSW, particularly in terms of practicum placements and supervision.

 The program is CASWE–ACFTS nationally accredited.

 View the Master of Social Work's (Advanced and Foundational) program outline in the UFV Academic Calendar

 The program goals include respect for Indigenous self-determination and a commitment to working in partnership with local First Nations communities.
 As well, the Master of Social Work encourages you to integrate principles of anti-oppressive and cross-cultural social work into your practice frameworks.

 The program also emphasizes social work education through practices and partnerships that respect ethno-cultural diversity, development through research, and collaborative community work.

 These goals are consistent with the principles of inclusion and social justice, and the mandates of UFV, the BC College of Social Workers, and the Canadian Association for Social Work Education.